matrix-org/dendrite/helm/dendrite/README.md

 ## About

-This is a first try for a Helm Chart for the [Matrix](https://matrix.org) Homeserver [Dendrite](https://github.com/matrix-org/dendrite)

-This chart creates a polylith, where every component is in its own deployment and requires a Postgres server aswell as a NATS JetStream server.
+This chart creates a monolith deployment, including an optionally enabled PostgreSQL dependency to connect to.

 ## Manual database creation